 Issued By :

-When the auto deviation calculation job is run successfully at 12.08 (SYD/ADL) and at 13.38 (BRI) every day.
+When the auto deviation calculation job is run successfully at 11.38 every day.
 It is also issued when the prudential monitoring job is run successfully on business days.

 Report Period : Gas days greater than or equal to report date minus SEVEN days